 Their fees are quite reasonable at 0.2% and they have a good range of cryptocurrencies on offer to trade with.
-When it comes to the trading platform itself, it’s quite advanced and even allows for margin trading.
+When it comes to the trading platform itself, I like that it’s quite advanced and even allows for margin trading.
 Bitfinex also has lending and borrowing products, as well as staking for those interested.
 It’s also good to note they have a useful app for trading on the go.

 Even though this is the largest exchange globally, we wouldn’t recommend it for Australian users as there are much better options available that have better customer support and security.